donno/donno.github.io/docs/projects.md

   Implement the Dino game from Chrome (chrome://dino) for the Atari 800 or similar generation hardware.
 * MapTODO\
-  A small multi-user (small group) TODO list where theTODO are visiting places on a map.
+  A small multi-user (small group) TODO list where the things to do are visiting places on a map.